 Board Of Directors

-Mary Welsh Schlueter serves as Founder and President of the Partnership for Innovation in Education.
+Mary Welsh Schlueter serves as Founder and Chief Executive Officer for Innovation in Education.
 Please see her background at “Founder’s Biography”.

 Karen is a founder of the Human Rights Campaign, where she is now on the Board of Governors in Washington, DC.
 Her leadership resulted in membership growth from 500 to more than 16,000 members.
 She and her team are actively engaged with large corporations and agencies as 5/3 Bank, Macy’s, P&G, Kroger, GE Aviation and Cincinnati Children’s Hospitals to implement workplace protections.